Oslo Mosquito raid (1942): The operation

-Squadron Leader Parry and Flying Officer Robson's aircraft (DK296G) was first and successfully attacked the target from 100 ft, before being engaged by two Fw 190 over the target; they managed to evade and observed direct hits on the main building before flying back to RAF Sumburgh.
+Squadron Leader Parry and Flying Officer Robson's aircraft (DK296G) was first and successfully attacked the target from 100 ft (30m), before being engaged by two Fw 190 over the target.
+Parry managed to evade and observed direct hits on the main building before flying back to RAF Sumburgh.
 Flight Lieutenant Rowland and Flying Officer Reilly's aircraft (DK313U) was second and also successfully attacked the target at 100 ft.
-This time the aircraft was attacked by one Fw 190 after flying away from the target, but they were able to escape and land safely back at RAF Sumburgh, despite suffering damage from cannon-fire.
+This time the aircraft was attacked by one Fw 190 after flying away from the target, but was able to escape and land safely back at RAF Sumburgh, despite suffering damage from cannon-fire.
 Flying Officer Bristow and Pilot Officer Marshall's aircraft (DK328V) was third and successfully attacked the target at 100 ft.
-It was then engaged by two Fw 190s over the target, but they were then able to successfully evade them and landed at RAF Sumburgh.
+It was then engaged by two Fw 190s over the target, but was also able to evade and landed at RAF Sumburgh.
 Flight Sergeant Carter and Sergeant Young's aircraft (DK325S) was last and was attacked by Erich Klein's Fw 190 over the target, causing smoke to pour from the starboard engine.
 The other three aircraft saw this, and Carter radioed that they would try to land in Sweden.
 The aircraft ended up in a lake on the outskirts of the city.
-Flight Sergeant Carter and Sergeant Young both died in the crash, Carter at the age of 28 and Young at the age of 20.
-Their bodies were recovered by two Norwegians, Rikard Nilsen and Fredrik Høgli, with the help of dye from bags that the airmen were wearing.
-DK325S was later recovered by the Nazis, but the plane had already been looted by Norwegians.
+Flight Sergeant Carter, aged 28, and Sergeant Young, aged 20, both died in the crash.
+Their bodies were recovered by Norwegians Rikard Nilsen and Fredrik Høgli, with the help of dye from bags that the airmen were wearing.
+DK325S was later recovered by the Germans after the plane was looted by the Norwegians.
 The two men were buried at Vestre gravlund.

-A few days afterwards, Britain became aware of the damage: of the four bombs, one failed to detonate and the remaining three crashed through the building before detonating, leading to minimal damage and causing the raid to be deemed a failure.
+A few days afterwards, Britain became aware that, of the four bombs, one failed to detonate and the remaining three crashed through the building before detonating, leading to minimal damage and causing the raid to be deemed a failure.

 Impact

-Although the raid had failed to achieve its objective, it was considered dramatic enough to be used to reveal the existence of the Mosquito to the British public, and the following day (26 September) listeners to the BBC Home Service learned that a new aircraft – the Mosquito – had been revealed for the first time by the RAF, and that four had made a low level attack on Oslo.
+Although the raid had failed to achieve its objective, it was considered dramatic enough to reveal the existence of the Mosquito to the British public, and the following day (26 September) listeners to the BBC Home Service learned that the RAF was using this new aircraft and that four had made a low level attack on Oslo.
 The Mosquito bomber was featured in The Times on 28 September, and the next day the newspaper published two captioned photographs illustrating the Oslo bomb strikes and damage.

 Victoria Terrasse also remained in operation after the attack leading to another bombing raid on 31 December 1944 which also failed to destroy the building.